rfargetton/rf/content/pages/en/about.md

 ---
-title: About | Nextjs + NetlifyCMS
+title: About me
-heading: Find out more about us
+heading: About me
 subheading: Some description text.
 ---